 This guy seemed far too polite to be a rock star, and he was about as young as we were.

 However, in the here and now, I can look up the names of the members of China Crisis from that year.
 One of them is listed as Gazza Johnson.
 This was, according to reports, a nickname for Gary— also the name of the black-haired lead guitarist we were drooling over throughout the show.
 There were two Garys in the band that year, so I guess they needed to differentiate, like me and my four roommates from college, all of whom were named some variation of “Sue.”

-I’m sure me and Sharon made a play for this guy to come out with us, but it did not work.
+I’m sure me and Emma made a play for this guy to come out with us, but it did not work.
 However, my notes say he was very sweet, so he must have found a diplomatic way to sidestep our invitation.

 So… here’s to Gazza Johnson of China Crisis in 1987, for making nice with me and my buddy, even though we could hardly decipher most of what he said.
 Even though Cynical Long Island Bitch didn’t believe he was who he said he was.
-Let’s give one point to Sharon, the Crazy Little Queens Girl, who believed, and who had the balls to yell loudly enough across the Ritz’s pitch and earsplitting mosh pit to get him to come over and talk to us.
+Let’s give one point to Emma, the Crazy Little Queens Girl, who believed, and who had the balls to yell loudly enough across the Ritz’s pitch and earsplitting mosh pit to get him to come over and talk to us.

 And here, also, is to a life in which I have forgotten things that are way cooler than what many other people ever get to do, ever.